Last Updated on October 31, 2024 by Matt Musico

 Oakland Athletics: Jose Canseco, 7 Home Runs

 Canseco hit his first three postseason homers in the first series he appeared in.
 That was paired with a 1.290 OPS and four RBI in 17 plate appearances for Oakland in the 1988 ALCS.
-The outfielder’s bat then disappeared in the World Series.
-He slashed .053/.182/.211 in the Fall Classic.
+The outfielder’s bat disappeared in the World Series, as he slashed .053/.182/.211 in the Fall Classic.

 That performance was avenged the following year.
 Not only did Oakland win the World Series, but Canseco was a consistent contributor.
 During the 1989 playoffs, Canseco slashed .323/.447/.516 with two homers, six RBI, six runs scored, and a 177 wRC+.